streamdal/streamdal/README.md

 Compile + optimization time is ~45s on an M2.

+## Developing

+To update protobuf definitions across all modules, run `bash update_protos.sh 1.2.3`.
+This will replace the version of `streamdal-protos` across all `Cargo.toml` files and run a `cargo update` to pull in the new version.

 ## Release

 Releasing is semi-automatic - you have to manually create and push a new `v0.0.0`